-No other state, based on the billing addresses of the obligors, accounted for more than 5% of the aggregate principal balance of the receivables as of the cut-off date.
+No other state, based on the billing addresses of the obligors, accounted for more than 5% of the aggregate principal balance of the receivables in the pool described in this prospectus as of the statistical cut-off date.

 Economic conditions or other factors affecting these states in particular could adversely affect the delinquency, credit loss, repossession or prepayment experience of the issuing entity.